lizmat/articles/review-of-2022.md

 ### Any.are

 The `.are` method returns the type object that **all** of the values of the invocant have in common.
-This could be either a class or a role.
+This can be either a class or a role.
 ```
 say (1, 42e0, .137).are;         # (Real)
 say (1, 42e0, .137, "foo").are;  # (Cool)
 say (42, DateTime.now).are;      # (Any)
 ```
-In some languages this appears to be called [`infer`](https://en.wikipedia.org/wiki/Inference), but this name was deemed to be too ComputerSciency for Raku.
+In some languages this functionality appears to be called [`infer`](https://en.wikipedia.org/wiki/Inference), but this name was deemed to be too ComputerSciency for Raku.

 ### IO::Path.inode|dev|devtype|created|chown